 As you descend from the peaks of the coastal cordillera, down into the elevation range of 250-500 meters (820-1,650 feet), you enter into a different kind of forest.
-The team of national botanists classified JCR’s lowland forest as “seasonal evergreen forest of the Pacific Equatorial coastal mountain range.”
+The famous botanical duo C.H.
+Dodson and A.H.
+Gentry tagged the JCR area as “wet forest” in their life zones map of western Ecuador in 1991.
+Digging a bit deeper, the team of national botanists officially classified JCR’s lowland forest as “seasonal evergreen forest of the Pacific Equatorial coastal mountain range.”
 That’s a real mouthful, but it’s accurate.

 That said, using the full name of the forest is not always necessary.
-In a 1992 report titled “Status of Forest Remnants in the Cordillera de la Costa,” Conservation International (CI) simply referred to the lowland forest as “moist forest.”
+In a 1992 report titled “Status of Forest Remnants in the Cordillera de la Costa,” Conservation International (CI) simply referred to this type of mid-elevational forest in coastal Ecuador as “moist forest.”
 That’s usually what we call it.

-The moist forest is an entirely different world than the cloud forest, even though the transition between the two is often less than a few hundred meters of distance.
+The moist forest is an entirely different world than the cloud forest, even though the transition between the two is often less than 75 meters of elevation difference.
 The vegetation is evergreen like a rainforest, but there’s a wider range of color tones, and the species are different.
 The trees are actually taller here, relative to the cloud forest.
 The canopy of the moist forest is formed by big native hardwood trees, some of them reaching heights of 45 meters (150 feet), often with massively buttressed roots.